1 Bg 11-1972: The Universal Form

 > Lord because he knows that whatever He does is good for all.

-385 O great one, who stands above even Brahma, You are
+393 O great one, greater even than Brahma, You are

-> the original master.
-Why should they not offer their
+> the original creator.
+Why then should they not offer their

-> refuge of the universe, You are the invincible source,
+> gods, refuge of the universe!
+You are the invincible source,

 > the cause of all causes, transcendental to this material